An Octoroon: Development and production history

 The first West Coast premiere of An Octoroon was held at the Berkeley Repertory Theatre, directed by Eric Ting with Sydney Morton in the title role.
-The limited season at Peet's Theatre is ran from June 23 to July 29, 2017.
+The limited season at Peet's Theatre ran from June 23 to July 29, 2017.

 From May 18 to July 1, 2017 An Octoroon was performed at the Orange Tree Theatre in Richmond, London in a production directed by Ned Bennett and designed by Georgia Lowe.
+Subsequently the production transferred to the National Theatre from June 7 - July 18, 2018.

 The Canadian premiere of An Octoroon was produced by The Shaw Festival for its 2017 season.
 The show was directed by Peter Hinton and designed by Gillian Gallow.

 Artists Repertory Theatre, located in Portland, Oregon, was to stage An Octoroon from September 3 to October 1, 2017.

 An Octoroon was staged by the Georgia Southern University Theatre & Performance Program from November 8 to November 15, 2017.